OData/v3ProtocolDocument/OData Atom Format.markdown

 ##### 6.1.11.1.4.
 Collection of Complex Typed Properties #####

 For properties that represent a collection of complex types, the `data:[propertyName]` element may include a `metdata:type` attribute with a value of `"Collection([ComplexTypeName])`" attribute.
-The content of the element consists of nested child elements named "`element`", in the Data Service namespace, for each complex typed value in the collection.
+The content of the element consists of nested child elements named "`element`", in the [OData Data Namespace](#odatadatanamespace) namespace, for each complex typed value in the collection.

 The `<data:element>` element representing the instance may include a `metadata:type` attribute to specify the type of the individual element.
-The value of each complex-typed `<data:element>` follows the syntax for complex-typed properties <todo:insert link>.
+The value of each complex-typed `<data:element>` follows the syntax for [complex-typed properties](#complextypedproperties).

-<data:element> elements MUST NOT be empty and MUST NOT contain the metadata:null="true" attribute.
+`<data:element>` elements MUST NOT be empty and MUST NOT contain the `metadata:null="true"` attribute.

 For example, the collection typed property "PhoneNumbers" would be respresented as: